without Internet Explorer,

 In 2009 a bootleg 4-track demo vinyl of this album was released, with the following dates:

 "There is no real drummer in this recording, so a drum machine was used but without ruining it.
 Recorded somewhere between 1990-1995 when the band left Roadrunner and were looking for a new record label to release "The Spider's Lullabye".
 The audio was taken directly from a leaked source tape ensuring the best sound quality possible.
-Comes with lyric sheet and huge (and amazing if I may add) poster.
-No other info is available other than pressing inf: black vinyl (this), transparent orange and transparent red vinyl."
+Comes with lyric sheet and a poster.
+No other info is available other than pressing info: black vinyl (this), transparent orange and transparent red vinyl."

 Recorded and Mixed at ''The Dallas Sound Lab'' September - October 1994.